craigjefferies/decisions-before-data/README.md

 ## The School Data: Insights for Impact

 **Our belief:** Data should drive action, not just fill reports.
-We commit to a **report → act → review** cycle so every insight leads to real change for students, staff, and the school community.
+**report → act → review** cycle so every insight leads to real change for students, staff, and the school community.

 ---